Overview: MA in Applied Anthropology/MPH

 • ANTH 5041 Quantitative Methods

-• ANTH 5050 Preparation for Practice and the Applied Thesis
+• ANTH 5050 Preparation for Capstone and Career

 • ANTH 5201 Medical Anthropology